Utah Olympic Park with Kids: Bobsleds, Zip Lines, and Olympic Dreams

 A Real Piece of Olympic History in Your Backyard

-When people ask me what single activity I recommend most for families visiting Park City, the answer might surprise them.
-It is not skiing, it is not hiking, and it is not the alpine slide.
-It is the Utah Olympic Park.
-This is the actual venue where athletes competed in the 2002 Salt Lake City Winter Olympics, and it is open to the public for an incredible range of activities year-round.
-My kids have done bobsled runs, zip lines, ropes courses, alpine slides, and guided tours here, and every single time we leave they are already asking when we can come back.
+When friends ask me what single activity I recommend most for families visiting Park City, the answer might surprise them.
+Not skiing.
+Not hiking.
+Not the alpine slide.
+The Utah Olympic Park.
+The actual venue where athletes competed in the 2002 Salt Lake City Winter Olympics, open to the public for an incredible range of activities year-round.
+My three have done bobsled runs, zip lines, ropes courses, alpine slides, and guided tours here, and every single time we leave Liam is already asking when we can come back.

-The Utah Olympic Park sits on the outskirts of Park City, about 5 minutes from Kimball Junction and 10 minutes from Main Street.
+Utah Olympic Park sits about five minutes from Kimball Junction (visiting families staying at Kimball Junction condos on Booking are five minutes from the gate) off the Olympic Parkway exit, ten minutes from Main Street.
 It is operated by the Utah Olympic Legacy Foundation, which uses revenue from tourism activities to fund athlete training programs.
 So when you buy a ticket, you are literally supporting future Olympians.
 That is a pretty cool thing to explain to your kids while you are there.

 The park is the primary training facility for the US Ski and Snowboard team, and on any given day you might see Olympic athletes training on the jumps, the sliding track, or the freestyle aerial ramp.
 Watching world-class athletes practice is free and absolutely mesmerizing.
-The aerial skiers launch off massive jumps, do flips and twists 50 feet in the air, and land in a pool in summer or on a snow slope in winter.
-My kids could watch this for hours, and the athletes are often approachable and happy to chat with young fans.
+The aerial skiers launch off massive jumps, do flips and twists fifty feet in the air, and land in a pool in summer or on a snow slope in winter.
+Beck could watch this for hours, and the athletes are often approachable and happy to chat with kids.

-What I appreciate most about Olympic Park is that it takes the Olympic experience and makes it accessible to regular families.
+What I appreciate most is that Olympic Park takes the Olympic experience and makes it accessible to regular families.
 You do not have to be an athlete to ride a bobsled, fly down a zip line, or navigate a ropes course.
 The activities are designed for normal people including kids, with appropriate safety measures and professional staff.
 It is an adrenaline-pumping, education-packed, genuinely unique experience that you simply cannot get anywhere else.

 The Comet Bobsled: A Bucket-List Experience

-In winter, the bobsled runs on the ice track, which is the full Olympic experience.
-In summer, the Comet Bobsled uses a wheeled sled on a concrete track, which is still incredibly fast and exciting but slightly less intense than the ice version.
-Both versions are a blast, and the summer version has the advantage of no cold weather to contend with.
+In winter, the bobsled runs on the ice track.
+The full Olympic experience.
+In summer, the Comet uses a wheeled sled on a concrete track, which is still incredibly fast and exciting but slightly less intense than the ice version.
+Both versions are a blast.

 Age and size requirements apply.
-Riders must be at least 16 years old for the winter ice track experience, but the summer bobsled accepts younger riders, typically age 10 and up, with minimum height requirements.
-Check the current requirements on the Olympic Park website before promising your kids a bobsled ride, because the disappointment of being turned away at the gate is real and ugly.
+Riders must be at least sixteen years old for the winter ice track, but the summer bobsled accepts younger riders, typically age ten and up, with minimum height requirements.
+Check the current requirements on the Olympic Park website before promising your kids a bobsled ride.
+The disappointment of being turned away at the gate is real and ugly.
 Trust me on this one.

-For kids who are too young for the bobsled, just being at the facility and watching the sleds fly by is exciting.
+For kids who are too young, just being at the facility and watching the sleds fly by is exciting.
 The viewing areas along the track let you see and hear the sleds, and the speed is impressive even from the outside.
 The gift shop sells miniature bobsled toys that have provided hours of living room entertainment in our house.

 Zip Lines, Ropes Course, and the Alpine Slide

-The Extreme Zip Line at Olympic Park sends riders from the top of the K120 ski jump landing hill down to the base, a distance of about 500 feet with speeds reaching 50 miles per hour.
-The view from the top of the jump is vertigo-inducing, looking straight down the steep landing hill that Olympic ski jumpers launch themselves off of.
-Riders must be at least 80 pounds, which typically means ages 10 and up.
+The Extreme Zip Line at Olympic Park sends riders from the top of the K120 ski jump landing hill down to the base, about 500 feet at speeds reaching fifty miles per hour.
+The view from the top is vertigo-inducing, looking straight down the steep landing hill that Olympic ski jumpers launch themselves off of.
+Riders must be at least 80 pounds, which typically means ages ten and up.
 The brief ride is an absolute thrill and the bragging rights are substantial.

 The Discovery Course ropes challenge is perfect for younger kids and those who want adventure without extreme speed.
-It is a series of elevated platforms, bridges, and obstacles at varying heights, with a harness and safety cable system that allows free exploration.
-Kids ages 4 and up can tackle the lower elements, while older kids and adults can try the higher, more challenging obstacles.
-Our kids spent almost two hours on the ropes course on their first visit, and the confidence it builds is visible.
+A series of elevated platforms, bridges, and obstacles at varying heights, with a harness and safety cable system that allows free exploration.
+Kids ages four and up can tackle the lower elements, while older kids and adults can try the higher, more challenging obstacles.
+Ava spent almost two hours on the ropes course on her first visit and the confidence it built was visible on the drive home.

 In summer, the freestyle aerial training pool is open for public viewing and it is spectacular.
 Athletes launch off the ski jump ramps, perform complex aerial maneuvers, and land in a huge swimming pool.
 The combination of athleticism and splash factor makes it mesmerizing for kids.
 Viewing is free from the designated areas and the training schedule is posted at the park.